-The nights that I fished under a bright moon with four or so, and more, anglers in the near neighbourhood, my efforts were in vain.
+The nights when I fished under a bright moon with four and more anglers in the near neighbourhood, my efforts were in vain.
 As it was for those around me.
-Maybe the reluctance of trout to engulf our lures in moonlight has more to do with the number of anglers stirring up the general area with their movements and the movement of their lines, than the moon per se.
+Maybe the reluctance of trout to engulf our lures in the moonlight is related to the number of anglers stirring up the general area with their movements and the movement of their lines, rather than the moon per se.

 OK, let us accept for a moment that trout become shy and nervous on bright nights and too much movement in the near vicinity will send them scuttling into deeper water.
 If that were true would that same reasoning apply to fish behaviour during the bright of day?

 Well if you are a believer in this piece of conventional wisdom, you won't be likely to fish in the bright of day.
 Pity really, some of my best fishing has been in the bright of day.